diptim01/TicketingCustomerEvent/src/TicketingCustomerEvent/Readme.md

 ```

-> What is the expected output if we only have the client John Smith?
+> Q: What is the expected output if we only have the client John Smith?

-It will only print out the 5 closest cities to the customer in ascending order.
+A: It will only print out the 5 closest cities to the customer in ascending order.

-> Do you believe there is a way to improve the code you first wrote?
+> Q: Do you believe there is a way to improve the code you first wrote?

-With the use of clean architecture to abstract the implementation logic for separation
+A: With the use of clean architecture to abstract the implementation logic for separation
 of concern.
 I could also connect to the database for further optimization as opposed
 to the choice of data structure utilized.